allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 ###### INSERT-INTENTION LOCKS

 The Insert Intention Lock signals the plan to insert new data into a table or row.
-Multiple transactions can insert into the same index-gap without waiting for each other if they insert at different positions within the index-gap, otherwise they prevent other transactions from modifying or inserting new rows until the lock is released.
+Multiple transactions can insert into the same index range without waiting for each other if they insert at different positions within the range, otherwise they prevent other transactions from modifying or inserting new rows until the lock is released.

 ###### AUTO-INC LOCKS

 An AUTO-INC lock is a lock placed on a table with AUTO_INCREMENT columns during inserts.
-If one transaction is inserting, any other transactions must wait until it's done, to ensure that each new row gets consecutive primary key values
+If one transaction is inserting, any other transactions must wait until it's done, to ensure that each new row gets consecutive primary key values.

 #### The `autocommit` setting

 If `autocommit` mode is enabled, each SQL statement forms a single transaction on its own.
 By default, MySQL starts the session for each new connection with `autocommit` enabled, so MySQL does a commit after each SQL statement if that statement did not return an error.
 A session that has `autocommit` enabled can perform a multiple-statement transaction by starting it with an explicit `START TRANSACTION` or `BEGIN` statement and ending it with a `COMMIT` or `ROLLBACK` statement.

 This feature is frequently used for cases where sql scripts need to be executed in production environments.
-In those cases, `autocommit` is disabled, so all changes to a table do not take effect immediately.
+In those cases, `autocommit` is disabled, so all DML statements do not take effect immediately.
 Using MySQL Workbench as a client, one can disable autocommit in the menu options.
 If autocommit mode is disabled within a session, the session always has a transaction open.
 A COMMIT or ROLLBACK statement ends the current transaction and a new one starts.
 If a session that has autocommit disabled ends without explicitly committing the final transaction, MySQL rolls back that transaction.

 In summary:

-- To use multiple-statement transactions, switch autocommit off with the SQL statement SET autocommit = 0 and end each transaction with COMMIT or ROLLBACK as appropriate.
+- To use multiple-statement transactions, switch autocommit off with the SQL statement SET autocommit = 0, then end each transaction with COMMIT or ROLLBACK as appropriate.

 - To leave autocommit on, begin each transaction with START TRANSACTION and end it with COMMIT or ROLLBACK.
 Both `COMMIT` and `ROLLBACK` release all locks that were set during the current transaction.

 #### Transaction isolation

+In combination with locks, MySQL uses the concept of consistent non-locking reads to provide isolation between transactions: it allows multiple transactions to view consistent data by creating multiple versions of the data for each transaction.
+This involves maintaining multiple versions of each row in a table and keeping track of which version of a row is visible to each transaction.
+It prevents the need for locks, but it also requires additional memory and processing logic to maintain the multiple versions of the data.

-Transaction isolation is the setting that fine-tunes the balance between performance and reliability, consistency, and reproducibility of results when multiple transactions are making changes and performing queries at the same time.
+Considering that concurrent processing takes a hit when transactions need to wait for one another for acquiring locks - transaction isolation is the setting that fine-tunes the balance between performance and consistency of results when multiple transactions are making changes and performing queries at the same time.

 The Databases Read Phenomena can be avoided or minimized by using the appropriate isolation level and locking mechanisms in the database management system.

-- To avoid Dirty read use: avoid using the isolation level known as <u>READ COMMITTED</u>.
+- To avoid Dirty read: avoid using the isolation level known as <u>READ COMMITTED</u>.

-- To avoid Non-repeatable read: use the <u>SERIALIZABLE</u> or <u>REPEATABLE READ</u> levels.
+- To avoid Non-repeatable read: use the <u>SERIALIZABLE</u> or <u>REPEATABLE READ</u> isolation levels.

 - To avoid Phantom reads use: <u>SERIALIZABLE</u> isolation level.